Teaching Middle School Philosophy

 SPECIFIC QUESTIONS FOR PROGRAM DEVELOPMENT

-There are many questions that people interested in starting a middle school philosophy program need to ask, whether they are already inside the school system or outside of it in academia or some other profession.
+There are many questions that people interested in starting a middle school philosophy program need to ask, whether they are already inside the school system or outside of it in academia or some other profession.1.
+What is my background in philosophy?

-• If my background in philosophy is limited or if I am out-of-practice doing philosophy on a regular basis, what people at local universities or books or discussion groups might I consult?
+• If my background in philosophy is limited or if I am out-of-practice doing philosophy on a regular basis, what people at local universities or books or discussion groups might I consult?2.
+Do I want to run the program, do I want to bring someone else in to run the program, or would I like to team-teach the program with someone?

-• Team-teaching is often a good solution as it allows philosophers or undergraduate majors who have college-level experience and deep knowledge of philosophy to work with teachers who have valuable middle-school teaching experience and prior knowledge of individual students.
+• Team-teaching is often a good solution as it allows philosophers or undergraduate majors who have college-level experience and deep knowledge of philosophy to work with teachers who have valuable middle-school teaching experience and prior knowledge of individual students.3.
+Do I want the program to operate within a school, or informally outside of it?

 • If within a school: